bruvellu/cephalic-furrow/3-text/furrow.md

 **c**, Strain rate at the trunk--germ region in *btd* heterozygotes (n=3) and homozygotes (n=3).
 Lines A--D represent exact frames from **b**.
 Measurements combine isotropic and anisotropic strain rate.
 ](figures/FigS2.jpg){#fig:apical-strain tag="Supplementary Fig. 2" width=100%}

+## Supplementary Figure 3

+![Laser ablations around the cephalic furrow in wildtype embryos.
+**a**,
+**b**,
+**c**,

+**i**, Cell membrane recoil velocity after laser ablation around the cephalic furrow in gastrulating wildtype embryos.
+Anterior cuts (green) for early (n=11), mid (n=13), and late (n=12) stage 6, and posterior cuts (magenta) for early (n=7), mid (n=14), and late (n=10) stage 6.

+**i**, Recoil velocity of laser ablations around the cephalic furrow at stage 6.
+The average recoil of anterior cuts increases with time for early (n = 11), mid (n = 13), and late (n = 12) stages.
+In posterior cuts, it increases between early (n = 7) and mid (n = 14) stages and decreases in the late stage (n = 10).
+The average recoil velocity is higher closer to the initiator cells (20\ µm).
+The center of the box plot depicts the median, the lower and upper hinges correspond to the first and third quartiles (25 and 75th percentiles), and the whiskers extend from the hinges until 1.5 times the inter-quartile range.

+](figures/FigS3.jpg){#fig:ablations tag="Supplementary Fig. 3" width=100%}

 \newpage

-## Supplementary Figure 3
+## Supplementary Figure 4

 ![Image processing pipeline for the tortuosity analysis in cauterized mutants.
 **a**, We acquired a single slice in profile view of the head--trunk epithelium.
 First, we straightened the epithelial monolayer along the curvature of the vitelline envelope using the Straighten tool in ImageJ.
 We then cropped a window to standardize the size of the analyzed area for all embryos.
 **b**, Then, we applied a Gaussian blur which allows capturing the deformations in the epithelium caused by the ectopic folds after thresholding.
 We create a mask and detect edges and invert to retain a single pixel line corresponding to the outline of the epithelium.
 The image is inverted for downstream processing.
 **c**, We applied a temporal color-coded projections to visualize the epithelial dynamics over time, and created a montage with all timepoints to extract the length of the outline using the skeletonize plugin in ImageJ.
-](figures/FigS3.jpg){#fig:tortuosity tag="Supplementary Fig. 3" width=100%}
+](figures/FigS4.jpg){#fig:tortuosity tag="Supplementary Fig. 4" width=100%}

 \newpage

-## Supplementary Figure 4
+## Supplementary Figure 5

 ![Image processing pipeline for the ablation analysis.
 **a**, Example of laser ablation near the cephalic furrow with the membrane signal (top left), the generated kymograph (right), and the linear fit over the distance between edges extracted from the kymograph (bottom left).
 The position of the laser cut is annotated in a vermilion line, the cell edges are marked in black circles, and the edge distances in a blue line.
 The distance between edges increases over time.
 **b**, Example of a laser ablation far from the cephalic furrow where the distance between edges does not increase over time.
-](figures/FigS4.jpg){#fig:ablation tag="Supplementary Fig. 4" width=100%}
+](figures/FigS5.jpg){#fig:ablation-analysis tag="Supplementary Fig. 5" width=100%}

 \newpage